Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

   | `damsFile`              |  File path to the barrier count output file for this version                          | `"C:/KPONEIL/GitHub/projects/basinCharacteristics/tncDams/outputTables/barrierStats_pointDelineation.dbf"` |

   Run the script in R. This script does the following:
-    a.
-Reads the ArcPy output tables for all specified basin characteristics
+    1. Reads the ArcPy output tables for all specified basin characteristics
-    b.
-Changes all -9999 values to NA
+    2. Changes all -9999 values to NA
-    c.
-Converts values according to specified factors
+    3. Converts values according to specified factors
-    d.
-Outputs a dataframe of all of the basin characteristics specified in `rasterList` (e.g. `versions\pointDelineation\completedStats\pointDelineationStats.RData`).
+    4. Outputs a dataframe of all of the basin characteristics specified in `rasterList` (e.g. `versions\pointDelineation\completedStats\pointDelineationStats.RData`).

 #### Next Steps